Callaway Cars: C18 (2009–Present Callaway Camaro)

 C18 represents the Callaway Camaro vehicle and its specific components.

 Initially, Callaway SC572 (manual) and SC552 (automatic) Camaros were offered.
 The alpha-numeric moniker designates the horsepower output of each.
 A tempered glass covered opening, surrounded in carbon fiber trim in the bonnet allows for a view of the engine.

-Models for 2014-2015 include the SS variants in SC582 and SC562 trim (manual and automatic), along with the Z/28-based Callaway SC652 Camaro.
+Models for 2014–2015 included the SS variants in SC582 and SC562 trim (manual and automatic), along with the Z/28-based Callaway SC652 Camaro.
 The Callaway SC652 Z/28 Camaro represented the most powerful of all Callaway Camaros to date.

 In 2016, the Callaway SC630 Camaro was introduced based on the Camaro SS.
 It is rated at 630 bhp at 6400 rpm, 610 lb-ft torque at 4400 rpm.
-Dragstrip results indicate 0-to-60 mph time of 3.6 seconds and 1/4 mile performance of 11.6 seconds at 125 mph.
-The following year, the 2017–present Callaway SC750 Camaro ZL1 was introduced and it is the most powerful of all Callaway Camaros to date, as of mid-2018: 750 bhp at 6500 rpm and 739 lb-ft torque at 3650 rpm (SAE).
-Dragstrip results indicate 0-to-60 mph time of 3.2 seconds and 1/4 mile performance of 11.0 seconds at 128 mph.
+Dragstrip results indicated a 0-to-60 mph time of 3.6 seconds and a quarter-mile mile performance of 11.6 seconds at 125 mph.
+The following year, the 2017–present Callaway SC750 Camaro ZL1 was introduced, and it is the most powerful of all Callaway Camaros to date, as of mid-2018: 750 bhp at 6500 rpm and 739 lb-ft torque at 3650 rpm (SAE).
+Dragstrip results indicated a 0-to-60 mph time of 3.2 seconds and a quarter-mile performance of 11.0 seconds at 128 mph.

 C19 (Callaway SportTruck)

 Callaway Sport Truck, 2013 model shown in Toronto.

 C19 represents the Callaway SportTruck Program from 2011–present.

 SC450, SC490, and SC540 Callaway SportTrucks were introduced in 2011, built upon the Silverado, Avalanche LTZ, Tahoe, Suburban, and (gasoline-engine) 2500HD-series trucks.

 For the 2014 model year, the SportTruck series gained power with the new GM Direct Injection V8 engines as the basis.
-5.3L engines were up from 450 hp to 460 hp.
-The 6.2L V8 remained at 540 hp, but felt much quicker from the responsiveness of the new DI V8.
+The 5.3 L engines were up from 450 hp to 460 hp.
+The 6.2 L V8 remained at 540 hp, but felt much quicker from the responsiveness of the new DI V8.

-In mid-2015, Callaway replaced the original supercharger design with their new GenThree supercharger from the 2014 Callaway SC Stingray, adapting to the 5.3L and 6.2L direct injection V8 engines.
+In mid-2015, Callaway replaced the original supercharger design with their new GenThree supercharger from the 2014 Callaway SC Stingray, adapting to the 5.3 L and 6.2 L direct injection V8 engines.
 Consequently, power was increased with the new Callaway supercharger.
-The 5.3L-powered pickup trucks and SUV's produce 480 horsepower, while the 6.2L equipped Pickups and SUV's are rated at 560 horsepower.
+The 5.3 L-powered pickup trucks and SUVs produce 480 horsepower, while the 6.2 L equipped pickups and SUVs are rated at 560 horsepower.

-For the 2015 model year, Callaway partnered with premier lift truck manufacturer, Rocky Ridge Trucks of Franklin Springs, GA, to build Callaway Edition Rocky Ridge pickups and SUV's.
+For the 2015 model year, Callaway partnered with premier lift truck manufacturer, Rocky Ridge Trucks of Franklin Springs, Georgia, to build Callaway Edition Rocky Ridge pickups and SUVs.
 Rocky Ridge debuted their new Callaway edition truck at the Texas Motor Speedway on October 31, 2014.
 Chase and Bill Elliott were on hand to pull the cover from the truck at the official unveiling.
 In 2018, the business arrangement was terminated between the two companies.

 During 2017, the "SportTruck" terminology was discontinued and Callaway pickups and SUVs began to be marketed with their individual model names:

 Chevrolet Silverado, Suburban and Tahoe; GMC Sierra, Yukon and Yukon XL; Cadillac Escalade and Escalade ESV.